0xJuancito/multichain-auditor/README.md

 💡 Verify if a frontrunning attack is possible due to chain constraints or economic viability

+### Modified Opcodes

+Some chains implement opcodes with some modification compared to Ethereum, or are not supported.

+Optimism for example, [has a different implementation](https://community.optimism.io/docs/developers/build/differences/#modified-opcodes) of opcodes like `block.coinbase`, `block.difficulty`, `block.basefee`. `tx.origin` may also behave different if the it is an L1 => L2 transaction.
+It also implements some new opcode [L1BLOCKNUMBER](Chains may also implement new opcodes).

+Arbitrum also [has some differences](https://developer.arbitrum.io/solidity-support) in some operations/opcodes like: `blockhash(x)`, `block.coinbase`, `block.difficulty`, `block.number`. `msg.sender` may also behave different for L1 => L2 "retryable ticket" transactions.

+💡 Verify that the EVM opcodes and operations used by the protocol are compatible on all chains

 ### Precompiles

 Chains have precompiled contracts on different addresses like [Arbitrum](https://developer.arbitrum.io/arbos/precompiles) or [Optimism](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/src/constants.ts).
 Care has to be taken if some is used that is not available, works differently or is o a different address.